kimchitsigai/Articles-and-Tutorials/asterisk_install.md

 #### ~~~ WIP ~ Draft ~ WIP ~~~
-*[Pull Requests](https://github.com/DigitalOcean-User-Projects/Articles-and-Tutorials/pulls)* gladly accepted How to Install Asterisk 11 on Ubuntu 12.04
+*[Pull Requests](https://github.com/DigitalOcean-User-Projects/Articles-and-Tutorials/pulls)* gladly accepted How to Install the Asterisk 11 LTS PBX Server on Ubuntu 12.04 =
-=

 ### Introduction

+Asterisk is an open source, software implementation of a Private Branch Exchange (PBX).
+Asterisk is used by small &amp; medium sized businesses and large enterprises &ndash; in addition to call centers, carriers, and government agencies.

 ## Pre-deployment Planning